Towards the impact of GMC collisions on the star formation rate: Introduction

 Embedded within these GMCs are cooler dense clumps, the more massive of which are often observed as Infrared Dark Cloud (IRDCs).
 These clumps are accepted to be the precursor to star formation \citep{2014prpl.conf..149T} due to their temperatures of 10-20~K \citep{2013A&A...552A..40C} and higher number densities of $n_{\mathrm{H}_2} = 10^4-10^6$cm$^{-3}$ \citep{2018ARA&A..56...41M}.
 Each clump will likely form a cluster of stars due to further fragmentation and their relatively large mass reservoir ($10^2$--$10^5$M$_\odot$) \citep{2018ARA&A..56...41M}.
 Despite many observations of these clumps, the process by which these clumps form is not fully understood.
 Some theoretical models have been proposed that explain how a GMC can fragment and further collapse; such as turbulence \citep{2005ApJ...630..250K}, stellar and supernova feedback \citep{2017MNRAS.470.2283W} and converging gas flows, i.e collisions \citep{1986ApJ...310L..77S,2017ApJ...841...88W}.

 Numerical simulations of galactic disks have shown that GMC collisions are a recurring event due to the quasi-2D geometry of the distribution of dense molecular gas in most disk galaxies along with the differential rotation created by the gravitational potential of the galaxy \citep{2009ApJ...700..358T}.
-The period of these collisions is of the order of 20\% of the orbital period of the clouds around the centre of the galaxy, assuming a flat rotation curve in the disk \citep{2015MNRAS.446.3608D}.
+Estimates of the mean time between collisions range from $\sim 20$\% \citep{2015MNRAS.446.3608D} to $\sim 50$\% (Sun et al., in prep.) of the orbital period of the clouds around the centre of the galaxy.
+Although this is a factor of a few longer than recent observational estimates of cloud lifetimes -- between 10-30 Myr \citep{Chevance2020} -- it nevertheless implies that GMC collisions should be relatively common events.
 This is supported by the many observations of cloud collisions found within the Milky Way; for instance, \citet{2021PASJ...73S...1F} identify $\sim$50 GMCs that are candidates to be the product of cloud-cloud collisions (CCCs).
 However, collisions are not limited to the disks of galaxies.
 Cloud collisions have been observed in the Small and Large Magellanic Clouds (SMC and LMC) \citep{2019ApJ...886...14F,2019ApJ...886...15T,2021ApJ...908L..43N} and theorised to occur with extreme collisional velocities in the centre of the Milky Way \citep{2019MNRAS.488.4663S}.
 In the case of the SMC and LMC, these clouds collide as a result of large scale HI flows caused by the tidal interactions of these satellite galaxies \citep{2017PASJ...69L...5F}.
 As for the centre of the galaxy, \citet{2019MNRAS.488.4663S} argues the gas flow caused by the galactic bar crashes into the Central Molecular Zone, a ring of molecular gas surrounding the Milky Way nucleus, providing the ideal conditions for clouds to collide.